bearsh/origami/README.md

 # Origami

-This is a small sample code project to help you get started with KDE’s [Kirigami](https://techbase.kde.org/Kirigami) toolkit.
-This sample code is [CC0 1.0 Public Domain](https://creativecommons.org/publicdomain/zero/1.0/) – that means it comes with no strings attached and you can use it however you like.
+This is a port of the [Kirigami](https://techbase.kde.org/Kirigami) Gallery to use qmake as build system.
+It can be used to build the gallery for Android, iOS, Windows, macOS and of course Linux.

-Kirigami may be used in different ways with cmake or qmake.
-This example only use qmake and simply includes Kirigami's `kirigami.pri` file, which seems to be the simplest way to get started on different platforms (it's supposed to work on and/or for Linux, Windows, macOS, Android, iOS).
+This sample code is, apart Kirigami's code itself,  [CC0 1.0 Public Domain](https://creativecommons.org/publicdomain/zero/1.0/) – that means it comes with no strings attached and you can use it however you like.

 ## Getting started